#MyAHOYStory Lauren B.

 Lauren (18) went from student on the borderline of expulsion to complete wallflower.
 Had it not been for the Primary School Headmaster who wouldn’t exclude her for how hard life was at home, things would have been hugely different.
 When she found AHOY; it just felt right.

-One thing that has remained a constant is her surplus of energy.
-At Primary school, though she tormented teachers and fought with classmates, she spent hours’ horse riding, taking gymnastics lessons; trampoling; field and track training and would later swim competitively for Newham, warming up with a simple 25 laps.
-Finding her stride in sports, she would also revel performing, scoring the leads in school plays with her singing voice.
+One thing that has remained a constant, is her surplus of energy.
+At Primary school, though she tormented teachers and fought with classmates, she spent hours’ horse riding, taking gymnastics lessons; trampolining; field and track training and would later swim competitively for Newham, warming up with a simple 25 laps.
+Finding her stride in sports, she would also revel in performing, scoring the leads in school plays with her singing.